cloudmesh/classes/docs/source/i524/2017/technologies.rst

      Linux-VServers are used on web hosting services, pooling resources and containing any security
-     breach. :cite:`www.linux-vserver.org/Paper` “Linux servers
+     breach. :cite:`www-linux-vserver-org` "Linux servers
-     consist of three building blocks Hardware, Kernel and Applications” the purpose of kernel is to provide abstraction layer between hardware and application.
+     consist of three building blocks Hardware, Kernel and Applications" the purpose of kernel is to provide abstraction layer between hardware and application.
 Linux-Vserver provides VPS securely partitioning the resources on computer system in such a way that process cannot mount denial of service out of the